John Chudleigh (MP for Lostwithiel): Career

-In 1626 he was appointed captain of the Bonaventure (1567) and served uner Montagu Bertie, 2nd Earl of Lindsey.
+In 1626 he was appointed captain of the Bonaventure (1567) and served under Montagu Bertie, 2nd Earl of Lindsey.
 Later he was reappointed to be captain of the ship, and although he asked to be a messenger in George Villiers, 1st Duke of Buckingham's planned expedition Île de Ré his ship was not included in the ship which sailed for France.
-In the relief expedition lead by Henry Rich, 1st Earl of Holland he was the Vice admiral.
+In the relief expedition led by Henry Rich, 1st Earl of Holland he was the Vice admiral.

 The relief expedition did not arrive in time and on his return to England his ship was badly damaged which temporarily put him out of command and instead he was given a place on the council of war in 1628.
 His fellow councilors appointed him and two other captains to advise the Duke of Buckingham on the number of ships he would need to provide a constant guard of the Narrow Seas.

 While he was on the council he submitted several proposals including one which he had made as early as 1625 to have temporary hospitals in convenient places to treat the ill and wounded.
 He played a dominant role aboard the flagship and his approval was required for plans to proceed.
 The day after presenting his proposals to the council of war he was elected to Parliament in Lostwithiel succeeding his brother in law Reginald Mohun (died 1642) (the same seat had been held by his elder brother in 1625).

 After the Siege of La Rochelle naval operations in England were scaled back and Chudleigh was left without naval employment.
 The Board of Admiralty nominated him to serve as Admiral of the Narrow Seas but this was overruled by Charles I of England who perhaps recalled his tardiness in October 1627 and appointed Chudleighs former peer John Penington.
 In consideration of his services Chudleigh was granted a small French prize ship the St Mary instead.